schwarz-e/schwarz-e.github.io/mbe-simulations.md

 cd ~
 ```

 *Note: It is typical to use your home directory to compile source code.
-Typically, the shortcut for moving to your home directory is `cd ~`.*
+The shortcut for moving to your home directory is `cd ~`.*

 Clone the solver repository: